Jananisathiyamoorthy/Provide-Insights-for-a-Crisis-Recovery-to-an-Online-Food-Delivery-Startup/README.md

 QuickBite Express is a food-tech startup  launched in 2020, that links customers with local restaurants and cloud kitchens.
 In June 2025, the company encountered a serious crisis when a viral social media post revealed food safety issues at some partner restaurants, alongside a week-long delivery disruption caused by the monsoon season.
 This led to strong customer backlash and disrupted QuickBite’s operations significantly.

-This project has been tasked with analysing the QuickBite dataset and providing actionable insights to guide the turnaround strategy.
+This project has been tasked with analysing the QuickBite dataset and providing actionable insights with postgresql

 # Dataset